Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data

-\begin{definition}[Local Differential Privacy \citep{chang2023privacy}] A randomized algorithm $M$ is said to satisfy $\varepsilon$-local differential privacy if, for any pair of possible inputs $x$ and $x'$, and for any possible output $y$, the following inequality holds:
+\begin{definition}[Local Differential Privacy \citep{chang2023privacy}] A randomized algorithm $\mathcal{M}$ is said to satisfy $\varepsilon$-local differential privacy if, for any pair of possible inputs $x$ and $x'$, and for any possible output $y$, the following inequality holds:

-\end{definition} This ensures that the output distribution produced by $M$ is similar whether it operates on $x$ or $x'$, thereby providing strong privacy guarantees depending on the value of $\varepsilon$ for each individual's data before it is collected or aggregated.
-Local differential privacy (LDP) is particularly relevant for privacy-preserving data collection methods such as randomized response, where participants perturb their responses locally prior to sharing.
-Since randomized response mechanisms inherently operate at the individual level, LDP serves as the appropriate privacy metric for analyzing these designs.
-Table~\ref{Table: RR-dp} summarizes the $\varepsilon$-differential privacy budgets associated with the randomized response mechanisms considered.
+\end{definition} This ensures that the output distribution produced by $\mathcal{M}$ is similar whether it operates on $x$ or $x'$, thereby providing strong privacy guarantees depending on the value of $\varepsilon$ for each individual's data before it is collected or aggregated.
+Local differential privacy (LDP) is particularly relevant for privacy-preserving data collection methods, such as randomized response, in which participants perturb their responses locally before sharing.
+Since randomized response mechanisms inherently operate at the individual level, LDP is the appropriate privacy measure for analyzing these designs.